 3. Where does WRTI's support come from?

-Over 75% of WRTI's $4 million in direct support comes from the community, including its 19,000 members contributing $2.2 million, and 300 underwriters contributing $586,000.
+Eighty percent of WRTI's annual cash budget comes from the community, including over 16,000 members and underwriters - 65% comes from members, and 17% comes from underwriters.
 Additional support comes from Temple University and the Corporation for Public Broadcasting, and miscellaneous grants.
-It takes $11,000/day to operate the station, and $456/hour.
+It takes $12,834/day to operate the station.
 Your support is essential!

 4. Is WRTI a student station?